 To get more information concerning the companies, this data can be retrieved from the Annex 1 "Maps and Implementation Data".
 Within this raw data provided by the companies, we have collected some observations.
 Regarding the former incumbent companies, the company codes were already in use before the delivery of the TAF TSI Implementation Master Plan (1) (January 2013).
 Indeed, it means an advantage in terms of TAF TSI [2] implementation for those companies having the codes already included in UIC RICS code list and inherited by the TAF TSI CRD company codes repository.
 Other companies, mostly those that they have joined in the last two waves the reporting exercise, reported that they are not yet using the company codes to exchange TAF TSI [2] messages at national level, while most of the companies just use such codes for international traffic and IT tools implementing TAF TSI [2] functionality as Train Information System (TIS) tool hosted by Rail Net Europe (RNE).
-The comments collected spot the need to better explain to the companies the usefulness of company codes in TAF TSI context, because some companies quoted that there is a lack of information concerning TAF TSI requirements.
+The comments collected spot the need to better explain to the companies the usefulness of company codes in TAF TSI context, because some companies quoted that there is a lack of information concerning procedure in place (described in the ERA-TD-103: TAF TSI - Annex D.2: Appendix C - Reference Files) to get such a code, and moreover, some companies question the need of paying fees for getting a code mandatory by law.